 Inclusive Education Network

-The SERA Inclusive Education Network has recently been established to provide a forum for the interface between researchers, practitioners, students and other stakeholders in Scottish education.
+The SERA Inclusive Education Network was established in 2020 to provide a forum for the interface between researchers, practitioners, students and other stakeholders in Scottish education.

 Inclusive education is an educational approach aiming to ensure that all learners, regardless of background or characteristics, can access and participate fully in quality education.
 It aims to promote social justice through: